Benton Harbor, Michigan, declares state of emergency due to contaminated water - KTVZ

 So far, the state has been able to secure a total of $18.6 million, with $10 million coming from next year’s budget, $3 million from the Michigan Clean Water plan, and a $5.6 million grant from the Environmental Protection Agency.

-The news release says that $15 million of the state’s 2022 budget is currently being used to supply residents with bottled water and for “other key uses.”
+The governor’s news release says $15 million of the state’s 2022 budget is being used to supply residents with bottled water and for “other key uses.”

 The-CNN-Wire